catalyst-fp7/documents/interoperability/interoperability.md

 Once it has the data, the visualisation can optionally:

-* performs some transformation or filtering of the data
+* perform some transformation or filtering of the data
 * gather additional data from a human in it's interface (ex: select a variant of the visualisation, have a human add textual context to the data, etc.) or use previously gathered data in a specific CI tool.
 * contact one or more remote servers